chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Introduce yourself to the command line

 `git` is a command-line tool, and as such you will be doing a lot of typing when you work with it.

-There are GUI tools available as well, but they are beyond the focus of this lab.
+If you need a primer for the command line, check out the [free course on Codecademy](https://www.codecademy.com/learn/learn-the-command-line).
+If you just need a quick reference, check out the [Linux commands cheat sheet on It's Foss](https://itsfoss.com/linux-commands-cheat-sheets/).

 #### GUI-based git tools

+There are GUI tools available as well, but they are beyond the scope of this project.

 * [gitk](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/)
 * [SourceTree](https://www.sourcetreeapp.com/)

 ... and there are many others.

 ### Introduce yourself to git